BlockchainCommons/developer-web-site/_pages/musig.md

 * Blind Signatures
 * Adapter Signatures

 Unlike FROST, MuSig 2 does not support threshold signatures, except through the use of a supplement such as a Taproot tree.
-However, it does allow full accountability: an advantage of FROST is that you can keep private who signed in an m-of-n signature, in MuSig you always know exactly who signed.
+However, it can support full accountability: an advantage of FROST is that you can't prove who signed in an m-of-n signature, but in MuSig you  know exactly who signed if the public keys are available.

 ## Links